mmonajem/pyoxcart/pyccapt/calibration/DATA_STRUCTURE.md

 There is also possibility to convert the PyCCAPT HDF5 file data to EPOS, POS, ATO, and CSV file.
 You can find the example code in the tutorial section.

+### HDF5 file structure of PyCCAPT range file

+The range file contains the range of the mass-to-charge ratio.
+The range file is a HDF5 file with the following

+- `ion`: Ions name in latex format (string).
+- `mass`: The mass-to-charge ratio of the peak base on the elements weight (float64).
+- `mc`: Mass-to-charge ratio in the dataset for the peak (float64).
+- `mc_low`: The lower bound of the mass-to-charge ratio in the dataset for the peak (float64).
+- `mc_up`: The upper bound of the mass-to-charge ratio in the dataset for the peak (float64).
+- `color`: The color of the peak in the plot (hex).
+- `peak_count`: The maximum ions number in the peak.
+- `element`: list of elements in the peak (list of string).
+- `complex`: complexity of the element (integer).
+- `isotope`: isotope list of element (list of integer).
+- `charge`: charge of the element (integer).